Boris Worm

 Dr. Boris Worm PROFESSOR MSc (University of Kiel, Germany, 1996), PhD (University of Kiel, Germany, 2000) PostDoc AV¾ãÀÖ²¿ (2000-2003) PostDoc Leibniz Institute for Marine Science, Kiel, Germany (2003-2004) Assistant Professor in Marine Conservation Biology, AV¾ãÀÖ²¿ (2004-2008) Associate Professor, Biology, AV¾ãÀÖ²¿ (2008-2011) Full Professor, Biology, AV¾ãÀÖ²¿ (Since 2012) |

-Teaching & Research marine conservation biology, biodiversity science, community ecology, macroecology
+| Teaching & Research marine conservation biology, biodiversity science, fisheries management, community ecology, macroecology

-Apart from looming species extinctions there are some wider ecosystem concerns.
-Species do play an important role in maintaining aquatic ecosystem functioning and the elimination of some large predators and herbivores from inshore areas has triggered cascading ecosystem effects, which contributed to the loss of ecosystem goods and services and the collapse of some coastal ecosystems.
-If similar changes occur in the open ocean they are bound to be massive in scale, and probably difficult to reverse.
-This is why our lab tries to quantify both patterns and trends in marine biodiversity, to understand the consequences of these changes, and to document practical solutions that can halt or reverse deleterious trends.
-In our research my students and I employ a combination of experimental, observational, and analytical techniques. |
+Apart from looming species extinctions there are some wider concerns about the stability and productivity of impacted communities and the ocean ecosystems they are embedded in.
+This is why our lab tries to quantify both patterns and trends in marine biodiversity, to understand the consequences of these changes, and to document practical solutions that can help restore marine life.
+In our research my students and I employ a combination of qualitative and quantitative methods, with some emphasis on the analysis of complex data sets. |

 ||